pravinsharma/flowchart-designer/README.md

 #### Using Connectors
 1. Click on "Arrow" or "Line" in the palette
 2. Click and drag from start point to end point
+3. **Connection Points**: When near a shape, blue connection points appear
+4. **Snap to Connect**: Drag connector endpoint near a connection point to snap
-3. Release to create the connector
+5. Release to create the connector
+6. **Stay Connected**: When you move a connected shape, connectors automatically follow
+7. **Reconnect**: Drag connector endpoints to different connection points anytime

 ### 3. Navigation
 - **Pan**: Click the pan tool (hand icon) or press `H`, then drag the canvas